Classical music in Kosovo: Misbah Kaçamaku

-Misbah Kaçamaku was born in 1968 in Kosovska Mitrovica and studied piano at the faculty of music in Pristina.
+Misbah Kaçamaku was born in 1968 in Mitrovica, Kosovo and studied piano at the faculty of music in Pristina.
 As a student he has had many successful performances.
 He won a competition for young pianists in Yugoslavia.
 He went on to study the Pedagogichesky Institute in Russia.
 Today he is an accompanist at the faculty of music and is a pianist at the ensemble Vivendi in Pristina.

 Venera Mehmetagaj Kajtazi

 Venera Mehmetagaj Kajtazi was born in 1960 in Prizren, Kosovo.
 She started studying the flute at the Academy of Arts where she got the title of a Professor.
 Later on she continued her education in France with the professor Pierre-Yves Artaud.
 Today she is a professor at the faculty of music in Prishtina as well as a member of the Kosovo Philharmonic.

 Merita Juniku

 Merita Juniku was born in 1960 in Pristina and attended the music school there to continue later with her studies at the faculty of music.
 After a growing interest in opera she continued her studies at the academy of music in Zagreb and graduated in 1990.
 Her first performance was Troubadours by Verdi.
 Some examples of the operas she has sung are: Norma by Bellini, Aida by Verdi and Samson and Delilah by Saint Saent.
 As of 2006 she is teaching at the university of Pristina and is a permanent member of the opera of Ljubljana.